Arctic Getaway

 The two hours of riding through snowy landscapes bathed in the sun, was truly the fairy tale I had dreamed of for this northern adventure.
 The speed, the energy of the dogs, always eager to go-go-go.
 The special feeling of bonding and building friendships as pure as the pristine snow around us based on mutual trust and zest for wild adventure.
 The warm tea and biscuits around the fire and the cuteness-overload of the cuddle time with the dogs end the end, it was a wrap of deep medicine for a tired Winter heart, that brought me fully into the moment - into life.

-Dog-sledding is not one of the most unique experiences of the Arctic circle - and in life I would add.
+Dog-sledding is one of the most unique experiences of the Arctic circle - and in life I would add.
 Being immersed in nature with a pack of husky dogs that are waking up every day with new energy for snowy adventures is one of the most life-affirming nature experiences, there is on this planet.

 The interplay between man and nature is one of the most fascinating parts of life on Earth to me, and dog-sledding is one of the experiences, that will really teach you about what it means to be wildly blessed and welcomed in this world.
 It is not only an experience I will forever treasure in my heart, but also the epitome to me of what true abundance feels like.